tech4Ly/codebook/README.md

 Codebook can also be enabled for the [Helix editor](https://helix-editor.com/) by adding the LSP to the [language.toml](https://docs.helix-editor.com/languages.html) configuration file.

+First, get the latest release from [Releases](https://github.com/blopker/codebook/releases) for your architecture.

-Ensure that `codebook-lsp` is installed into your `$PATH` and add into this file:
+Then, ensure that `codebook-lsp` is installed into your `$PATH` and add into the Helix config file:

 ```toml
 [language-server.codebook]